jdmota/java-typestate-checker/README.md

 - `Ended` is the set of all objects with completed protocols.
 - `NoProtocol` is the set of all objects without protocol.
 - `Null` is the set with only the `null` value.
 - `Moved` is a type applied to variables that point to an object that was moved.
+Like in Rust, where if something takes ownership of some data, that data is considered to have been moved.
+Variables with the `Moved` type cannot be used, because they no longer own the data.
 - `Bottom` is the bottom type.
 Used for computations that do not finish or error.
 Empty set.
 Like `Nothing` in many languages or like `never` in TypeScript.

 Subtypes of `NotEnded` are for example, the type of files that are in the `Open` or `Read` states, or the type of files that are only in the `Open` state.